Skip to main content

 • Health-Contingent Wellness Programs These programs require individuals to satisfy a standard related to a health factor to obtain a reward.
 An activity-only program might reward employees for walking a certain number of steps per day.
 An outcome-based program might reward employees who achieve a specific biometric target, such as a certain cholesterol level or blood pressure reading.
 These programs are subject to stricter rules under both HIPAA and the ADA to prevent discrimination and ensure they are reasonably designed to promote health.

-The ADA complements these rules by stating that any program involving medical exams or disability-related inquiries must be to promote health or prevent disease.
+The ADA complements these rules by stating that any program involving medical exams or disability-related inquiries must be reasonably designed to promote health or prevent disease.
 A program that collects sensitive data, such as hormone levels for a metabolic health protocol, without providing any follow-up support, health education, or personalized feedback would likely fail this test.

 It cannot be a subterfuge for discrimination.
-This “reasonably designed” standard ensures that the serves a genuine health-promotion purpose, solidifying the protective framework that allows for the safe exploration of personalized health in the workplace.
+This “reasonably designed” standard ensures that the data collection serves a genuine health-promotion purpose, solidifying the protective framework that allows for the safe exploration of personalized health in the workplace.

 Intermediate